Official Exam and diploma of China

-CIG organizes annually YCT exams for French-speaking area in Switzerland
+CIG organizes annually HSK exams for French-speaking area in Switzerland

 For more information and registration: firstname.lastname@example.org

 Exam time: 10:00(HSK2,4,6) ; 14:00(HSK1,3,5)

 Registration deadline: 3rd November 2023

 Arrival time on exam date: 9:30-9:50(HSK2,4,6); 13:30-13:50(HSK1,3,5) Exam location: Ecole Moser Nyon, Avenue Reverdil 4-6, 1260 Nyon Exam contents: HSK level 1 to 6 paper test

 Registration: Online registration only!
 Please register via the link:

 Online registration tips: For new users please first register for the website, then